 Enemy Units represent the individual enemies your Squad will face in combat, and are printed on the Enemy Unit cards.
-Each card contains all the information used to assemble the enemy force rolled on the EPT, The Hit Points of the enemy, if the Enemy Unit has Armor, their Skills used in combat, and any special abilities each individual Enemy Unit can use.
+Each card contains all the information used to assemble the enemy force rolled on the EPT, The Hit Points of the enemy, if the Enemy Unit has Armor, their Skills used in combat. and any special abilities each individual Enemy Unit can use.

-enemy unit.
+- Enemy Unit Type is the level of the enemy unit.
 Enemy Units may be referred to using its type by certain rules rather by name.